 You cry when you get back to your place.

-You want to go to your room and masterbate, but instead, you cry for being so alone, for perhaps running away from all responsibilities.
+You want to go to your room and masturbate, but instead you cry for being so alone, for perhaps running away from all responsibilities.
 You reach out to your sleeping pants and grasp it, imagining that you are the woman with the sick blood grabbing onto Jesus’ garments in desperation.